hackforla/ballotnav/README.md

 # BallotNav

 BallotNav is a project of Hack for LA.
 Hack for LA is a brigade of a Code for America that exists to connect citizens with civic rights and responsibilities.
-BallotNav helps those who are concerned about using USPS for their mail-in ballots accomplish find their local drop-off points and their available days/times.
+BallotNav helps those who are concerned about using USPS for their mail-in ballots find their local drop-off points and their available days/times.
 The app's main features include locating the drop-off points closest to the user, and displaying what dates and times they are available; pulling in this information as it becomes available from county election supervisors; and connecting with users' social accounts to encourage dissemination of the tool and information.

 ### Project context